YunoHost/doc/packaging_apps_manifest.md

 * **license**: application license: `free` or `non-free`.
 Be careful to not confuse with package license which must be put in `LICENSE` file.

 * **maintainer**: informations about the app maintainer for contact.

+- **requirements**: dependency of the application package to a Debian YunoHost package version.
+For instance, "yunohost": ">> 2.3.12", `yunohost` package version must be up to `2.3.12`.

 * [**multi_instance**](packaging_apps_multiinstance_en): it defines app's ability to be installed multiple times.